-A SCUBA expert and former dive instructor with over 400 dives, Jordan joined Scopely after leading recruiting for the Amazon Mobile team in Seattle.
-He commutes to Scopely HQ on his sweet moped but could easily jog the whole way to work (he can run a 4 minute mile!).
+A SCUBA expert with over 400 dives, Jordan joined Scopely after leading recruiting for the Amazon Mobile team in Seattle.
+He commutes to Scopely HQ on his sweet hog but could easily jog the whole way to work (he once ran a four and a half minute mile).

 Not only is Taron an accomplished artist, but he's a musician and DJ as well.
 He's currently spending his spare time teaching himself how to code.
 Taron says he knew he was an accomplished artist when he saw his art being used as a random stranger's iPhone wallpaper.

 Natalie is an LA girl through and through.
 Born and raised here, we're pretty sure her blood runs purple and gold because she's such a huge Lakers fan.
 She spent many years working in the entertainment industry with the likes of Jerry Bruckheimer and Tim Burton before bringing her significant talent to Scopely.